Year Long Residencies:

 Iowa Clay Conference

-This biannual event, returning in September 2018, features demonstrations and lectures from artists such as Peter Pinnell, Margaret Bohls, Bede Clarke, Israel Davis, and TJ Erdahl.
+This biannual event, returning in 2020, features demonstrations and lectures from artists such as Matt Kelleher, Jeff Oestreich, Peter Pinnell, Margaret Bohls, Bede Clarke, Israel Davis, and TJ Erdahl.
 Past speakers include Brad Schweiger, Jen Rogers, and Susannah Biondo.
 Gallery openings, slide lectures, mug exchange and more.

 We have hosted a wide variety of Visiting Artist lectures, workshops and slide shows:

 We have an adjoining 800 sq. ft. gallery which houses exhibitions throughout the year, primarily featuring ceramic and glass artists.
-Each resident artist will have a solo show toward the end of their residency, and may also have the opportunity to curate other shows.
-We also market and sell work through various events held at the Ceramics Center.
+Each Resident Artist will have an gallery exhibition toward the end of their residency, and may also have the opportunity to curate other shows.
+We also market and sell work through various events held at the Iowa Ceramics Center and Glass Studio.

 Festivals and Sales

-The Ceramics Center participates in and hosts 3-4 festivals and sales per year, providing students and residents the opportunity to sell their work.
+The Iowa Ceramics Center and Glass Studio participates in and hosts 3-4 festivals and sales per year, providing students and residents the opportunity to sell their work.